allindark/Leaflet.GridLayer.GoogleMutant/README.md

 [http://ivansanchez.gitlab.io/Leaflet.GridLayer.GoogleMutant/demo.html](http://ivansanchez.gitlab.io/Leaflet.GridLayer.GoogleMutant/demo.html)

-## Why?

-It is already possible to display Google Maps in Leaflet, but unfortunately the state of the art is far from perfect:

-* [Shramov's Leaflet plugin implementation](https://github.com/shramov/leaflet-plugins) (as well as an old, not recommended [OpenLayers technique](http://openlayers.org/en/v3.0.0/examples/google-map.html)) suffer from a [big drawback](https://github.com/shramov/leaflet-plugins/issues/111): the basemap and whatever overlays are on top are *off sync*.
-This is very noticeable when dragging or zooming.
-* [MapGear's implementation with OpenLayers](https://github.com/mapgears/ol3-google-maps) uses a different technique (decorate OL3 with GMaps methods), but has a different set of [limitations](https://github.com/mapgears/ol3-google-maps/blob/master/LIMITATIONS.md).
-* [Avin Mathew's implementation](https://avinmathew.com/leaflet-and-google-maps/) uses a clever timer-based technique, but it requires jQuery and still feels jittery due to the timers.

-In order to provide the best Leaflet experience, GoogleMutant uses both [DOM mutation observers](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) and `L.GridLayer` from Leaflet 1.0.0.
-The basemap tiles are still requested *through* the Google maps JavaScript API, but they switch places to use Leaflet drag and zoom.

 ## Compatibility

-This plugin doesn't work on IE10 or lower, as [that browser doesn't implement DOM mutation observers](http://caniuse.com/#search=mutation).
+* This plugin doesn't work on IE10 or lower, as [that browser doesn't implement DOM mutation observers](http://caniuse.com/#search=mutation).
 Chrome, Firefox, Safari, IE11 and Edge are fine.

+* IE11 and [browsers that don't support `Promise`s](http://caniuse.com/#search=promise) need a polyfill in order to work.
+See the "Known caveats" section.

+* The `maxNativeZoom` functionality introduced in v0.5.0 (thanks, @luiscamacho!) needs Leaflet >1.0.3.
+At the time of this writing, this means "using the `master` branch of Leaflet".

 ## Usage